Skip to content

 Use pass@k during development to separate capability gaps from consistency gaps.
 If pass@k is low, the agent cannot solve the problem.
 If pass@k is high but pass^k is low, address consistency with better instructions, lower temperature, or added verification steps — not retraining.

-Both metrics have failure modes worth weighing before treating them as headline results.
+Both metrics have failure modes worth weighing before you treat them as headline results.

 • pass^k is dominated by the flakiest test.
-A single noisy oracle — a timing-race integration test, an LLM-as-judge with temperature > 0 — can collapse pass^k even when the agent is correct.
-Verify the check is itself deterministic before using pass^k as a deployment gate.
+A single noisy oracle (a timing-race integration test, an LLM-as-judge with temperature above 0) can collapse pass^k even when the agent is correct.
+Check the oracle is deterministic before you use pass^k as a deployment gate.

 When these conditions apply, pair the point estimates with posterior intervals rather than reporting them alone.